 Acknowledge their work

 The worst thing that an employee has to face in the workplace is the lack of (deserved) praise.
-Positive feedback can get you through the workload or financial problems in the company that you’re working.
-A small pat on the back, a “thank you” post-it note, and a good word while passing in the corridor are more than enough to breathe new life in your employees.
+Positive feedback can get you through the workload or financial problems in the company that you’re working for.
+A small pat on the back, a “thank you” post-it note, and a good word while passing in the corridor are more than enough to breathe new life into your employees.
 It’s incredible how many employees, including yours truly, have been in companies where their skills have been underappreciated, their spirit broken and their devotion exploited.
-So, if you’re a small business owner or have founded an agency keep in mind that your employees are your fellow travellers and your goal is to reach the top with them and not by stepping on them.
+So, if you’re a small business owner or have founded an agency keep in mind that your employees are your fellow travelers and your goal is to reach the top with them and not by stepping on them.

 Help them get better

 However, you may not have praise for a member of your staff.
 But if you see potential, then think about lending a helping hand.
 This way, you can light a spark in them.
 Enthusiasm and guidance can contribute to the creation of a keen professional ready to offer his/her skills to your cause.
 Sometimes when the passion for work is nonexistent, the urge to improve fades away.
 Therefore, helping your employees improve will boost their confidence, their enthusiasm as well as their performance.